Sayuri Matsumura

-Sayuri Matsumura (松村 沙友理, Matsumura Sayuri) is a Japanese actress, television personality, and a former first generation member of the idol girl group Nogizaka46.
+Sayuri Matsumura (松村 沙友理, Matsumura Sayuri) is a Japanese actress, television personality, and YouTuber.
+She is a former first generation member of the idol girl group Nogizaka46.

-She is affiliated with Ikushima Planning Office.
+She is affiliated with First Agent.

 Career

 In 2011, Matsumura auditioned for Nogizaka46 and was chosen as one of the first generation members.
 Her audition song was Yui's "Feel My Soul".
 She was chosen as one of the members performing on their debut single "Guruguru Curtain" and took the middle position for that song.
 The single was released on February 22, 2012.
 In April 2013, she regularly appeared on the television drama Bad Boys J with other Nogizaka46 members.
 On March 23, 2015, she was chosen as an exclusive model for the women's fashion magazine CanCam along with former Nogizaka46 bandmate Nanami Hashimoto, who was also a first generation member.